-Nest thermostats can be integrated with most HVAC systems.
-Google, Nest's manufacturer, offers a compatibility tool that shares questions concerning your location and current setup to see which Nest model would be compatible with your system.
+Nest thermostats can be integrated with most heating and cooling systems.
+The maker of Nest, Google, offers a compatibility tool that shares questions concerning your location and existing setup to see which Nest model works with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Moline.
-Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Moline.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Nest Thermostats come with many features designed to make life more comfortable and save money.
-However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Remember, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.